 Section Reference Area Commented Market Comments SFC's Responses intermediary or its officers.
 It is not clear whether these would fall into the definition of "complaints".
 Recording such complaints may not be practical and will increase the administration burden for licensed intermediaries.
 The SFC stated in the Consultation Paper that Complaints Register is introduced in the interests of investor protection and transparency would help to ensure that client complaints are being addressed.
 However, we do not consider making the Complaints Register available for inspection by the public an effective means of investor protection because only limited information (such as date, name of complainant, brief description of the complaint) can be obtained from the Complaints Register.
 Also, some complaints may finally be proved to be unfounded.
 It is therefore unreasonable for the intermediaries to make available Complaints Register for public inspection.
 Complaints Register should be restricted to intermediaries' complaint handling and management review purposes.
-We would suggest that the Complaints Register be made available for inspection by the relevant regulatory authorities instead of by "any person".
+We would suggest that the Complaints Register be made available for inspection by "any person".
 We agree that transparency would help to ensure client complaints will be properly addressed.
 However, the intermediaries should not be obliged to make the Complaints Register available for inspection by all members of the public.
-Normally client complaints will be followed up by designated officer of the intermediaries and written reply will be directly provided to complainants on resolution.
-If clients' complaints are not satisfactorily resolved, the clients will lodge their complaints to the SFC.
+Normally client complaints will be followed up by designated officer of the intermediaries on the satisfactorily resolved, the clients will lodge their complaints to the SFC.
 For those intermediaries/officers who have breached the SFC rules and regulations, they will be dealt with by the all the submissions received, the SFC has decided to delete the requirements of Rule 4 from the draft Rules.
 Instead, as suggested, the SFC will consider placing the requirement to maintain a complaint register (and making it available for inspection by regulatory authorities but not members of the public) in the Code of Conduct.
 As to the definition of "complaints" for the purposes of the register, we agree with some respondents that they should be limited to written complaints not resolved with the complainant within two business days.
 This pragmatic approach would allay compliance concerns expressed by practitioners.